raspberrypilearning/relax-stretch/en/step_5.md

 --- /task ---

-You can test this works, if you like, by changing the value of `repetitions`{:class="block3variables"} and running the program.
+You can check that this works by changing the value of `repetitions`{:class="block3variables"} and running the program.